defiant-light/codeTutor/README.md

 ## Latest Version

-The latest version can be found here:
+The latest version of the Language Exchange codebase can be found here:
 <https://github.com/Aberrant-Marble/Aberrant-Marble>

 ## Documents

-The most up-to-date documentation on product functionality and technical architecture can be found at:
+For the most up-to-date documentation on product functionality and technical architecture goto:
 <https://github.com/Aberrant-Marble/Aberrant-Marble/tree/master/docs>

 ## Installation instructions